mmower/weft/README.md

 A Weft interface is specified using an XML based syntax that maps 1:1 to UI elements as described in the Element Guide below.

-## Acknowledgements

-Weft was partially inspired by [Pashua](https://www.bluem.net/en/projects/pashua/) and [Cocoa Dialog](https://cocoadialog.com/) although they do not share any code in common.
-Further their uses cases are different in that Weft is intended to be embedded into a Cocoa application and to interact with it.

 ## Example

     <window title='Weft Test Window' width='640' height='120'>